Coir: Buffering

 Because coir pith is high in sodium and potassium, it is treated before use as a growth medium for plants or fungi by soaking in a calcium buffering solution; most coir sold for growing purposes is said to be pre-treated.
 Once any remaining salts have been leached out of the coir pith, it and the cocochips become suitable substrates for cultivating fungi.
 Coir is naturally rich in potassium, which can lead to magnesium and calcium deficiencies in soilless horticultural media.
 Coir fiber is rarely used as a potting material, except for orchids, and does not need buffering, as it has a very low cation-exchange capacity (CEC) capacity, hence not retaining salts.

 Coir does provide a suitable substrate for horticultural use as a soilless potting medium.
 The material's high lignin content is longer-lasting, holds more water, and does not shrink off the sides of the pot when dry allowing for easier rewetting.
 This light media has advantages and disadvantages that can be corrected with the addition of the proper amendment such as coarse sand for weight in interior plants like Draceana.
 Nutritive amendments should also be considered.
 Calcium and magnesium will be lacking in coir potting mixes, so a naturally good source of these nutrients is dolomitic lime which contains both. pH is of utmost importance as coir pith tends to have a high pH after some months of use, resulting in plant stunting and multiple deficiencies.
 Coir also has the disadvantage of being extremely sensitive to the Leucocoprinus greenhouse fungus.
 The addition of beneficial microbes to the coir media have been successful in tropical green house conditions and interior spaces as well.
-However, it is important to note that the fungi will engage in growth and reproduction under moist atmospheres producing fruiting bodies (mushrooms).
+The fungi engage in growth and reproduction under moist atmospheres producing fruiting bodies (mushrooms).